WilsontheWolf/DoTheMario/README.md

 [![forthebadge](https://forthebadge.com/images/badges/you-didnt-ask-for-this.svg)](https://forthebadge.com)
 [![forthebadge](https://forthebadge.com/images/badges/mom-made-pizza-rolls.svg)](https://forthebadge.com)

-A simple Discord bot used to play a single song on a voice channel.
+A simple Discord bot to play a single song on a voice channel.
-Made to play the "Do The Mario" song but current version allows a lot of customization ranging from the song to the stuff displayed on the web.
+Made to play the "Do The Mario" song but current version allows a lot of customizations ranging from the song to the stuff displayed on the webpage.

-Rewritten to use Eris and Koa instead of the usually Discord.JS and express.
+Rewritten to use Eris and Koa instead of the usual Discord.JS and Express combination.

 [Official bot webpage](https://dtm.antti.codes/)
 [Official rick roll alternative](https://rick.antti.codes/)

 [![do the mario](https://top.gg/api/widget/607273553573838860.svg)](https://top.gg/bot/607273553573838860)
 [![rick astley](https://top.gg/api/widget/640024867185623041.svg)](https://top.gg/bot/640024867185623041)